 – Accent: 315D Nylon Cordura.

 So this Osprey Ariel Pro 65 Pack for women is a very specific and lightweight pack with so many removable elements, and it becomes super-light when you remove them all.
 This is a durable construction but this all comes at a price.
-So if this is above your budget, check the normal Ariel AG 65 pack or any other in their packs for women.
+I have added it to my list of top-rated expedition packs.
+But if this is above your budget, check the normal Ariel AG 65 pack or any other in their packs for women.

 Note that this is not a sponsored post and I am not paid by the brand.
 Do you have any experience with this pack?
 If so, please share it here, there is a comment box below.